MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Delete directory 'Contoso Lab'** blade and click **Delete**.

+> **Note**: You will have to wait for license expiration before you can delete the tenant.
+This does not incur any additional cost.

 #### Review

 In this lab, you have: